Reality-Dev/BodyTracking/README.md

 ## Usage

-Course coming soon that includes expert guidance and examples.
+See [this downloadable](https://www.realityacademy.pro/course/body-tracking) that includes expert guidance and examples.

 ## What's Included